JEP 435: Asynchronous Stack Trace VM API

 } ASGST_CallTrace;

 is filled in by the VM.
 Its num_frames field contains the actual number of frames in the frames array or an error code.
-The frame_info field in that structure can later be used to store more information, but is currently NULL.
+The frame_info field in that structure can later be used to store more information, but is currently nullptr.

 enum ASGST_Error {